Overview: Tag routing (Console)

 A required tag is a skill that is needed by a queue user to be able to process the interaction.
 If an interaction has a required tag, a queue user must also have a matching tag for the system to deliver the interaction to them.

-Step 4: Edify delivers tagged interactions
+Step 4: System delivers tagged interactions

 Now that the system knows if the queue has required tags or not, the system works to deliver the interaction.
 This can mean that the interaction is delivered to a queue user right away or it can wait in queue, depending on your queue’s settings